Matt Skelhon is arguably Great Britain’s most renowned Paralympic shooter.

 At the Rio 2016 Paralympic Games it looked like Skelhon was on track to win Paralympic gold in R6.

 With a new Paralympic record in qualification he went into the final in good form.
 But it was not to be.
 Skelhon started well, placing third after the first round of shots.
 But by the third round a series of sub 10.0 scores meant he was eliminated, leaving China's Cuiping Zhang to take gold whilst Skelhon finished seventh.

 Sport specific information

-After winning medals at the 2008 Paralympic Games in Beijing [gold] and the 2012 Games in London [one silver, one bronze], he did not make the podium at the 2016 Games in Rio de Janeiro, and as a result considered retiring from shooting Para sport.
-"It has been difficult to even talk about what happened in Rio.
-I felt worse than after my accident in 2005 which put me in my wheelchair.
+After winning medals at the 2008 Paralympic Games in Beijing [gold] and the 2012 Games in London [one silver, one bronze], he did not manage to make the podium at the 2016 Games in Rio de Janeiro or the 2020 Games in Tokyo. "[After Rio] I felt worse than after my accident in 2005 which put me in my wheelchair.
 I was depressed and had no motivation to shoot again.
 I was on the verge of quitting, and even after starting to train again I left many camps angry and ready to throw in the towel.
-As an athlete you sacrifice so much and train so hard for one competition on one day, and if that goes wrong you are screwed." (paralympic.org, 19 Jul 2017)
+[In Tokyo] I went out and tried as hard as I could but I think that just put even more pressure on myself.
+I think 90% of it is mental – if the equipment is on point then the rest is mental – knowing you're at a level to compete with others but we really haven't had that with no exposure to competition for two years [due to COVID-19].
+I am sure now we can get a proper competition schedule in place I will be able to get amongst it again and build my confidence back up before the world championships next year [in 2022]."
+(British Shooting Facebook page, 05 Sep 2021; paralympic.org, 19 Jul 2017)

 |Men's Air Rifle Standing SH1||Qualification||18|